 - And many more…

 This is just a small snippet of services that we can integrate with.
-If there is one that you don’t see here or want some help integrating something new, please reach out your Pexip support team.
+If there is one that you don’t see here or want some help integrating something new, please reach out to your Pexip support team.
 We're here to help.

-If you are looking at doing a large format meeting here are a few tips:
+If you are looking at doing a large-format meeting, here are a few tips: